 The MeatStick is a wireless meat thermometer designed to be used in both smoking and grilling applications.

-We've tested a wide variety of cooking thermometers over the past couple of years here at The Barbecue Lab, but the MeatStick is the first truly wireless meat thermometer we've had the opportunity to use.
+We've tested a wide variety of cooking thermometers over the past couple of years, from instant read to multi-channel, but the MeatStick is the first truly wireless meat thermometer we've had the opportunity to use.

 Note: Some of the links in this article may be affiliate links.
 This doesn’t cost you any more than normal but it helps support our channel.
 Read our disclaimer for more info.

 The WiFi Pro Combo Set includes one MeatStick, a MeatStick charger, WiFi bridge, one MeatStick Mini, a MiniX charger, and a carrying case that holds it all.

 MeatStick- The MeatStick measures 13.5 cm long and has 2 different sensors.
 The ambient temperature sensor in the ceramic handle ranges 32-572°F. The internal temp sensor ranges 32-212°F. The MeatStick has a battery life of 24 hrs+.
 Without the WiFi bridge, in an enclosed cook setup the MeatStick has a limited range of 6 feet.

 MeatStick Charger- Powered by 2-AA batteries, this can charge one standard-sized MeatStick at a time.
 It also features a magnetic back.

 WiFi Bridge- The device connects up to 8 MeatStick probes to your WiFi network so that you can see real-time temperatures through the branded app for both Apple and Android devices.
 The bridge is powered by a micro-USB input and must be plugged in while in use.